yastn/yastn/docs/source/mps/initialization.rst

 A class supporting automatizes generation of MPOs from LaTeX-like expressions.

+See examples at :ref:`examples/mps/build:generator class for mpo/mps`.

 .. autoclass:: yastn.tn.mps.Generator

 We can directly output identity MPO built from the identity ``I`` from the operator generator class.

 .. automethod:: yastn.tn.mps.Generator.I
 .. automethod:: yastn.tn.mps.Generator.mpo_from_latex

-Generator supports latex-like string instructions to help building MPOs.
-For examples, see :ref:`Generate MPO from LaTex<examples/mps/build:Generator class for MPO/MPS>`.

 Generator allows initialization of MPS and MPO filled with random tensors, where local Hilbert spaces are read from the identity operator in the Generator.
 It also provides a direct link to a random number generator in the backend to fix the seed.